BlackIkeEagle/blog.herecura.eu/content/blog/2020-04-23-mysql-memory-usage/index.md

 * Start mysqld
 * when mysqld is started start logging rss and vsz in a csv file per second
 * run idle for 20 seconds
-* run a set of queries in parallell (the query execution time ranges from 0,03 sec to 10,2 sec without load) 40 x 7 queries which are launced quickly, we reach between 130 to 140 connections simultanously.
+* run a set of queries in parallel (the query execution time ranges from 0,03 sec to 10,2 sec without load) 40 x 7 queries which are launced quickly, we reach between 130 to 140 connections simultanously.
 * after that just run the same queries but in lower volume for a longer period